-- Keeping equipment in fine running order.
+- Keeping equipment in working order

-- Working with radiologists and physicians to understand images.
+- Working with experts to understand images

 What Is the Average Sonographer Salary?